Roxanne Guinoo

 Roxanne Bosch Guinoo-Yap (born February 14, 1986) is a Filipino actress.
 She mostly appears on TV shows but has also starred in movies, such as Now That I Have You, the Shake, Rattle & Roll film series, and D' Anothers.

 From April 2012, she was employed by GMA Network, having transferred from ABS-CBN as a contract of GMA Artist Center (now Sparkle GMA Artist Center) for three years.
 In 2015, she transferred back to her home network ABS-CBN.
-Before her transfer to GMA Network in 2012, she returned to showbiz as a brief Talent5 Artist and appeared in Valiente and an episode in Real Confessions.
+Before her transfer to GMA Network in 2012, she returned to showbiz as a brief Talent5 (now Star Worx) artist and appeared in Valiente and an episode in Real Confessions.
 In 2008–2010, she was also with TV5 to appear in Everybody Hapi.